 All landing nets have alloy net protectors on the arm ends and inserts in the arms at the spreader block end.

-Stainless Steel pins, virtually unbreakable, are fitted to the fully CNC machined spreader block which is machined from solid high tensile alloy and then anodised to BSEN12373.
+Stainless Steel pins, virtually unbreakable, are fitted to the fully CNC machined spreader block which is machined from solid high tensile alloy and then anodised to BSEN12373 and very popular.

 The finished nets can be sign written for a small surcharge of £12.50, please allow 7-10 day’s delivery.